 I visited Trinity College for the first time when I was 14 with my family.
 Our flight had gotten in that morning and my parents were doing their best to keep their gaggle of kids awake despite the jet lag.
 Let’s just say my first memories of such a well-known landmark were foggy at best.
 There’s a picture to remind me of that day, but the rest is lost in a child’s tired brain.

 When I moved to Ireland in my 20s, I returned to the campus with a few friends.
 I knew the Book of Kells was a 9th century compilation of the 4 Gospels, which was cool enough, but when I walked into the Long Room I fell in love.
-Instantly I was whisked away by the aroma of ancient ink and the ghosts of scholars past weaving amongst the stacks.
+The aroma of ancient ink instantly whisked me away, as did the ghosts of scholars past weaving amongst the stacks.
 I decided then and there I was going to become a TCD student one day just so I can sit in that room longer than a hot tourist minute.

 For an experience equal bits quirky and informative, there’s a den open to those bold enough to encounter fairies.
 Tucked into the north side of the Liffey at the corner of Jervis Street and Abbey Street Upper, lies the mythical territory of magical creatures, masked by the human world outside.